 - Easily make this recipe in a slow cooker using the low and slow method.
 Brown the meat, then dump in remaining ingredients and cook on low for 8-10 hours.

 If you're done having bowls of leftover chili for lunch and dinner, think about using it on other things!
 We love it on nachos, chili dogs, and baked potatoes.
-Top your chili cheese fries or make a chili cheese dip.
+Top it onto your chili cheese fries, or make a chili cornbread casserole.
 I'll also use it in chili mac for a quick weeknight dinner or use it for a taco salad bowl!

 Keep any leftover chili stored in an airtight container for up to 5 days in the fridge.
 You can reheat on the stovetop on low over low heat or if you're just heating a single serving use the microwave.